Hernani, Spain: Economy

 According to the Eustat there are 8722 jobs in the municipality (data as of 1-1-2010), equivalent to 45% of the total population of Hernani.
 The industrial sector comprises about 45% of the jobs with 240 industrial work centers registered in the municipality.

 The population works primarily in the service sector, which employs 62% of the population, the industry employs 26% and the construction sector 10%.
 Only 1% is currently engaged in farming.
 (Data 2001).
 In 2005 the unemployment rate was around 9% of the labour force, a higher percentage than in the region.
-The per capita income in Hernani is approximately between 85% and 90% of the average income of Guipuzcoa and the region of San Sebastian.
+The per capita income in Hernani is approximately between 85% and 90% of the average income of Gipuzkoa and the region of San Sebastian.

 The services sector covers the needs of a population of 18,000 inhabitants with regard to commerce, hospitality and utilities that are quite covered.
 Despite its proximity to San Sebastián, Hernani is not a city-dormitory of the capital and most of its population carries out its life and covers its basic needs in the town itself.
 Only for certain types of commerce and services more specialized the inhabitants usually go to the nearby capital or the commercial center of Usurbil.

 Hernani is a heavily industrialized city with some 240 industrial companies surveyed located along the banks of the river Urumea (polygons Landare, Ibaiondo, Zikuñaga, Eziago, Ibarluze).
 Hernani industry is very diversified.
 The major companies located in Hernani are the cooperative Orona, dedicated to the manufacture and installation of elevators, which has more than 800 employees on its payroll and paper company veteran Papelera Guipuzcoana de Zicuñaga, located in the district namesake.
 Hernani industry also includes numerous chemical companies.

 The following companies of Hernani have more than 50 workers according to the Basque Industrial Catalog: